aditya-verp/AutomatComposeDeploy/README.md

     # Setup the .env for the necessary respected repository that used by docker-compose (Optional)
     ```

 4. **Configure Docker Compose**: In the Docker Compose file specify the full path to the `autodeploy` directory of the **Host** .
 In which the cloned repository is there for autodeploy .
-It Mounted as volumes section to avoid conflicts.
+It Must needed to Mounted as volumes.

     ```yaml
     services: